 In this episode of Discover Austin, I visit the long-running Trail of Lights.
 For a couple weeks each December, Zilker Park is transformed into a spectacular light display.
 In addition to the lights, you can visit with Santa, enjoy live (often local) entertainment, food trucks, and more.
 If you’d prefer to read about the Trail of Lights, instead of watching the video, the transcript can be found below.

-Greetings, I’m Craig Smyser with RE/MAX Capital City.
+Greetings, I’m Craig Smyser.
 I’m in Zilker Park for one of Austin’s premier events, The Trail of Lights, on this episode of Discover Austin.

 The Trail of Lights is one of the largest events in Austin each year.
-The trail is 1 ¼ miles long with more than 65 displays and over 2 million lights.
-It began in 1965 under the name of Yule Fest and has grown to become one of the city’s signature events.
+The trail itself is over a mile & a quarter long, has over 65 displays, and more 2 million lights.
+It started in 1965 under the name of Yule Fest and has grown to become one of the city’s signature events.

 Clearly, the main attraction is the lights.
 As you walk along the trail, you’ll find dozens of different displays sponsored by Central Texas businesses and organizations.
 New ones debut and classics stand the test of time.
 There are animated characters, storybook scenes, and, of course, a host of Austin recreations including the Pennybacker Bridge, Greetings From Austin mural, and the bats.

 As you’d expect, there’s plenty of food available.
-There are several dozen vendors in a few different food courts that satisfy your hunger.
+There are several dozen vendors in a few different food courts.
 Whether your looking for a quick dinner, some dessert, or a warm cup of hot chocolate, there’s sure to be something you’ll find appealing.